rishi1011/date-display/readme.md

-The date given will be displayed 273 days later.
-The project is developed to display the first eligible date after the prescribed interval.
+A date is given as input, the output date will be 273 days later than the given date.
+The project is developed to display the first eligible date after the prescribed interval of booster vaccine.